Malus trilobata: Taxonomic history

+A dried branch of Malus trilobata with fruit, collected in 1999, and housed at the Auckland Museum Herbarium.
+Dried specimens like this serve to preserve plants, including the type of a species, that is, the original specimen that the description of a new species is based on.

-The taxonomic history of M. trilobata is complex, reflecting its unique morphology.
-The species was originally described by Jean Louis Marie Poiret as a kind of hawthorn, Crataegus trilobata, based on a specimen collected by Jacques Labillardière in Lebanon, in 1810.
-Since then, the species has also been placed within the genera Pyrus, as Pyrus trilobata (Poir.)
-DC.
-Prodr., Sorbus, as Sorbus trilobata (Poir.)
-Heynhold, Cormus, as Cormus trilobata (Poir.)
-Decne., and Malus, as well as in Eriolobus (Ser.)
-Roem., whereby the latter was variably considered to include only M. trilobata or also M. florentina.
+The taxonomic history of Malus trilobata is complex, reflecting its unique morphology.
+The species was formally described by Jean Louis Marie Poiret based on a specimen, the type, that Jacques Labillardière had collected in Lebanon, in 1810.
+Poiret, however, considered the species to be a hawthorn, and consequently placed it in the genus Crataegus, as Crataegus trilobata.
+Since then, the species has also been placed within the genera Pyrus, as Pyrus trilobata, Sorbus, as Sorbus trilobata, Cormus, as Cormus trilobata, and Malus, as well as in Eriolobus, whereby the latter was variably considered to include either only M. trilobata or also M. florentina.
 Many authorities have sought to emphasise the species' distinctiveness by assigning it to unique genera, sections or subsections.
-Today, two competing treatments prevail: under the one that is currently (as of October 2025) accepted by Plants of the World Online, it is considered to belong to Malus.
-Traditionally, many researchers have further classified the species within its own section, Eriolobus, but the validity of these subgroupings has been questioned more recently.
-Alternatively, some authorities and databases prefer to separate M. trilobata within its own genus Eriolobus, as Eriolobus trilobatus (Labill. ex Poir.)
-M.Roem..
+Today, two competing treatments prevail: under the one that is currently (as of October 2025) accepted by Plants of the World Online, the species is considered to belong to Malus.
+Traditionally, many researchers have further classified the species within its own section, Eriolobus, but the validity of these subgroupings on morphological grounds in Malus has been questioned more recently.
+Alternatively, some authorities and databases separate M. trilobata within its own genus Eriolobus, as Eriolobus trilobatus.

-Both positions appear to be supported by research findings.
+Both classifications, in Malus and in Eriolobus, appear to be supported by research findings.
 M. trilobata resembles other Malus species in floral morphology, and it is similar to some Malus species in leaf shape.
-For these reasons, Kazimierz Browicz (1969) considered it to be most closely related to Malus doumeri and, to a lesser extent, to Macromeles tschonoskii (which is also often placed in Malus), both of which are native to East Asia.
+For these reasons, the Polish dendrologist Kazimierz Browicz (1969) considered it to be most closely related to Malus doumeri and, to a lesser extent, to Macromeles tschonoskii (which is also often placed in Malus), both of which are native to East Asia.
 On the other hand, M. trilobata differs in the grit cells in its fruits, which are more commonly associated with Pyrus, even though they also occur in some other Malus species.
-Furthermore, phytochemical studies have shown that, uniquely in Malus, trilobatin replaces phloridzin as the main phenolic compound of the leaves in M. trilobata, which may similarly be taken to indicate a need for separation.
+Furthermore, phytochemical studies have shown that, uniquely in Malus, trilobatin replaces phloridzin as the main phenolic compound in the leaves in M. trilobata, which may similarly be taken to indicate a need for separation.

-Some researchers recognise two varieties: Eriolobus trilobatus var. trilobatus (Labill. ex Poir.)
-M.Roem., which occurs throughout the species' range, and Eriolobus trilobatus var. sorgerae Browicz, which is only found in Gömbe, Antalya Province, Turkey, and is distinguished by having much smaller leaves than the type variety.
-Current consensus, however, recognises no sudivisions.
+Several varieties of the species have been described, including Eriolobus trilobatus var. oxyloba and Eriolobus trilobatus var. sorgerae, the latter of which was collected by Austrian botanist Friederike Sorger in Gömbe, Antalya Province, Turkey, and subsequently described as a distinct variety by Browicz, who emphasised its much smaller leaves, in 1976.
+Current consensus, however, recognises no subdivisions.